wpXtreme/wpdk/index.md

 The method `configuration` of your `TestPlugin` class is invoked every time your plugin is loaded.
 Please note that **loading is not activation**: every single time this plugin is loaded from WordPress environment, this method will be invoked.

-Here you can put all stuffs about the configuration of your plugin; it is a commodity: you can perform the same task in another way.
+Here you can put all stuffs about the configuration of your plugin: for example, the load of current plugin configuration from WordPress DB; it is a commodity: you can perform the same task in another way.
 Nevertheless, it can be really useful for you to use this hook, because this method is always executed **AFTER the plugin has been fully loaded from WordPress environment**.

 To override this method and put all the code you need to execute whenever your plugin is loaded, you have to declare it into `TestPlugin` class definition, in this way: